AdobeDocs/experience-manager-cloud-service.ja-JP/help/compliance/accessibility/web-accessibility.md

 <!--
 * [Accessibility in Assets](/help/assets/accessibility.md)
 * [Creating Accessible Adaptive Forms](/help/forms/using/creating-accessible-adaptive-forms.md)
-  Adobe Experience Manager (AEM) includes a number of features and capabilities that enhance the usability of adaptive forms for users with different abilities.
+  Adobe Experience Manager (AEM) includes several features and capabilities that enhance the usability of adaptive forms for users with different abilities.
 The solution also assists form authors in creating accessible adaptive forms.
 -->

 ## Adobe におけるアクセシビリティ {#accessibility-at-adobe}